-As an initial step in site preparation, we recommend that the proposed new shop building site as well as the associated structural and/or site improvement area(s) be stripped and cleared of all existing improvements, any existing unsuitable fill materials, surface debris, existing vegetation, topsoil materials, and/or any other deleterious materials present at the time of construction.
+As an initial step in site preparation, we recommend that the proposed new Middle Housing residential development site as well as the associated structural and/or site improvement area(s) be stripped and cleared of all existing improvements, any existing unsuitable fill materials, surface debris, existing vegetation, topsoil materials, and/or any other deleterious materials present at the time of construction.
 In general, we envision that the site stripping to remove existing vegetation and topsoil materials will generally be about 10 to 14 inches.
-However, localized areas requiring deeper removals, such as any existing undocumented and/or unsuitable fill materials as well as old foundation remnants, may be encountered and should be evaluated at the time of construction by the Geotechnical Engineer.
+However, localized areas requiring deeper removals, such as any existing undocumented and/or unsuitable fill materials as well as old and/or abandoned foundation remnants and site improvements, will likely be encountered and should be evaluated at the time of construction by the Geotechnical Engineer.
 The stripped and cleared materials should be properly disposed of as they are generally considered unsuitable for use/reuse as fill materials.